 Your content goes here.
 Edit or remove this text inline or in the module Content settings.
 You can also style every aspect of this content in the module Design settings and even apply custom CSS to this text in the module Advanced settings.

 We welcome clients who are resident in the United Kingdom, the United States, Canada (excluding Saskatchewan), Australia, New Zealand, South Africa, and any EU country.
 If you are not resident in one of these countries, unfortunately we won’t be able to accept your business at this time.

 How long will the editing process take?

 The exact timescale will depend on the length of your manuscript.
-Two to three weeks is typical for a structural report, while an editor’s report will usually take up to nine days.
+Three weeks is typical for a structural report, while an editor’s report will usually take around two weeks.